amphitheatre-app/docs/content/concepts/overview.md

 +++
 title = "Overview"
-description = "Introduction to the Distributed Application Runtime" weight = 1
+description = "Introduction to the Amphitheatre, including its main features and workflow." weight = 1
 +++